vihari/slides/mlr_iitb.md

 ###### Why is Large Batch bad? ######

-Although, optimization with large and small batch lead to similar performance on train set, solution obtained by large batch suffers on test set.
+Although, optimization with large and small batch lead to similar performance on train set, the solution obtained by large batch suffers on the test set.

 - Possible reasons:
   * LB methods over-fit the model; <!-- .element: class="fragment" -->